Polaris-Wu450/Polaris-Wu450/README.md

 ---

-🎓 Junior @ New York University, majoring in Computer Science and minoring in Mathematics
+🎓 Senior @ New York University, majoring in Computer Science and minoring in Mathematics
 💼 Software Engineer Intern @ Scam AI (This summer)
 ⚙️ Focused on backend systems, microservices, and system performance
 🌱 Currently diving deeper into Kafka, React, and system design